 You pay your car insurance premiums faithfully and on time.
 In exchange, you have the reasonable expectation that your insurance company will have your back in the event of property damage or an accident.
 Unfortunately, not even full coverage car insurance always pays your balances in full after an accident.
 Do motorists have any other form of recourse after a crash?
+Can a car accident law firm in Miami help?

 What Does Full Coverage Mean in Florida?